Internationally Acclaimed Filmmaker Khyentse Norbu's Pig At The Crossing To Premiere Virtually On 11Th May 2024 Globally After Festival Rejections

-(MENAFN- Media OutReach Newswire) THIMPHU, BHUTAN - Media OutReach Newswire - 6 May 2024 - Renowned filmmaker Khyentse Norbu, celebrated for his seminal works such as "The Cup" and "Travellers and Magicians," unveils his latest cinematic masterpiece, "Pig at the Crossing ," crafted in collaboration with a cadre of young Bhutanese filmmakers.
+data-text="Internationally Acclaimed Filmmaker Khyentse Norbu's "Pig at the Crossing" to Premiere Virtually on 11th May 2024 Globally After Festival Rejections" data-link=" Acclaimed Filmmaker Khyentse Norbu's "Pig at the Crossing" to Premiere Virtually on 11th May 2024 Globally After Festival Rejections" class="whatsapp">Shar THIMPHU, BHUTAN - Media OutReach Newswire - 6 May 2024 - Renowned filmmaker Khyentse Norbu, celebrated for his seminal works such as 'The Cup' and 'Travellers and Magicians,' unveils his latest cinematic masterpiece, 'Pig at the Crossing ,' crafted in collaboration with a cadre of young Bhutanese filmmakers.
 In a bold departure from conventional filmmaking norms, this project showcases the talents of emerging voices, many of whom embarked on their maiden cinematic voyage with this endeavor.

 About Pig at the Crossing (2024)